 Address: Alter Stammheimer Weg, 50735 Köln, Germany

-See Related: Boat rides in Frankfurt
+See Related: Best Boat Tours in Frankfurt

 Address: Hermann-Pünder-Straße 2, 50679 Köln, Germany

-8. Roman-Germanic Museum
+8. Romano-Germanic Museum

-Address: Roncalliplatz 4, 50667 Köln, Germany
+Address: Cäcilienstraße 46, 50667 Köln, Germany

 See Related: Best Things to Do in Marlow